Bose-Einstein Condensate on a Synthetic Topological Hall Cylinder: Abstract

 \section{Abstract}

-Interplay between matter and fields in physical spaces with nontrivial geometries gives rise to many exotic quantum phenomena.
-However, their realizations are often impeded by experimental constraints.
-Here, we realize a Bose-Einstein condensate (BEC) on a synthetic cylindrical surface subject to a net radial synthetic magnetic flux, topologically equivalent to a two-dimensional (2D) Hall ribbon with two edges connected.
-This cylindrical surface comprises a real spatial dimension and a curved synthetic dimension formed by cyclically-coupled spin states.
-The BEC on such a Hall cylinder has counterintuitive properties unattainable by its counterparts in 2D planes.
-We observe Bloch oscillations of the BEC with doubled periodicity of the band structure, analogous to traveling on a Mobi\"us strip, reflecting the BEC's emergent crystalline order with nonsymmorphic symmetry-protected band crossings.
-We further demonstrate such topological operations as gapping the band crossings and unzipping the cylinder.
-Our work opens the door to engineering synthetic curved spaces and observing intriguing quantum phenomena inherent to the topology of spaces.
+The interplay between matter particles and gauge fields in physical spaces with nontrivial geometries can lead to novel topological quantum matter.
+However, detailed microscopic mechanisms are often obscure, and unconventional spaces are generally challenging to construct in solids.
+Highly controllable atomic systems can quantum simulate such physics, even those inaccessible in other platforms.
+Here, we realize a Bose-Einstein condensate (BEC) on a synthetic cylindrical surface subject to a net radial synthetic magnetic flux.
+We observe a symmetry-protected topological band structure emerging on this Hall cylinder but disappearing in the planar counterpart.
+BEC's transport observed as Bloch oscillations in the band structure is analogous to traveling on a M\"obius strip in the momentum space, revealing topological band crossings protected by a nonsymmorphic symmetry.
+We demonstrate that breaking this symmetry induces a topological transition manifested as gap opening at band crossings, and further manipulate the band structure and BEC's transport by controlling the axial synthetic magnetic flux.
+Our work opens the door for using atomic quantum simulators to explore intriguing topological phenomena intrinsic in unconventional spaces.